 - 3.1 We may, from time to time, hold money on your behalf.
 The money will be held in trust in a client bank account, which is segregated from the firm's funds.
 The account will be operated, and all funds dealt with, in accordance with ICAEW's Clients' Money Regulations. - 3.2 We will return monies held on your behalf promptly, as soon as there is no longer any reason to retain those funds.
-If any funds remain in our client account that are unclaimed, and the client to which they relate has remained untraced for five years, or we as a firm cease to practise, we may pay those monies to a registered charity.
+In the unlikely event of us holding any unclaimed monies we reserve the right to pay such monies to a registered charity in line with the guidelines set out in the Clients' Money Regulations referred to above.
+We will not do this unless we have been unable to contact you for at least 5 years and we have taken reasonable steps to trace you and return the monies.